Slidebox Homepage

 35mm slides (transparencies) to CD/DVD

 Your colour slides are very precious and contain many memories.
 But they can deteriorate and fade with time or even be destroyed by fire, flood or damp.
 Also slideboxes take up a lot of space - you may no longer have room for them.
-What I offer is a scanning service that transfers your slides to digital images on CD or DVD.
+What I offer is a scanning service that transfers your slides to digital images on CD.
 They can then be copied onto your computer and viewed, edited and printed in the same way as photos from a digital camera.
 You can take your new CD of slide photos to a high street photo shop or chemist and have prints made directly from it.
+Please note that the CD is only used as a storage medium for photo files: it is not a playable slideshow.

 I could do that!